Architecture Overview

 cmd/podscape-core/main.go | Route registration, startup, token auth middleware, CORS |

-internal/handlers/ | HTTP handlers split across 13 files: resources.go (resource listers), operations.go (scale/delete/rollout), cost.go, helm.go, security.go, network.go, tls.go, gitops.go, prometheus.go, ownerchain.go, customresource.go, providers.go; handlers.go holds the MakeHandler RBAC factory and shared helpers |
+internal/handlers/ | HTTP handlers split across 12 files: resources.go (resource listers), operations.go (scale/delete/rollout), helm.go, security.go, network.go, tls.go, gitops.go, prometheus.go, ownerchain.go, customresource.go, providers.go; handlers.go holds the MakeHandler RBAC factory and shared helpers. operations.go exposes dynDelete/dynGet private helpers that resolve GVRs via k8sutil and automatically retry with KindGVRFallback on NotFound (e.g. HPA autoscaling/v2 → v1 on pre-1.23 clusters). |

 internal/client/ | Shared Kubernetes client initialisation (ClientBundle: REST config, clientset, apiextensions client) |